Bruno Márquez

-Bruno Daniel Márquez Albarrán (born 21 September 1989) is a Mexican professional gridiron football quarterback for Raptors de Naucalpan of the Liga de Fútbol Americano Profesional (LFA).
+Bruno Daniel Márquez Albarrán (born 21 September 1989), is a Mexican former professional gridiron football quarterback in the LFA, having played for 8 seasons, since the league's inaugural season.
 He played college football with Pumas CU before joining the LFA, where he was named league MVP in 2017 and 2019.
 He has also appeared for the Mexico national team, most notably at the 2011 IFAF World Championship.

 Márquez attended the National Autonomous University of Mexico, where he led their football team to two national championships and was named ONEFA player of the year in his final season.
 A few years after graduation, he accepted an offer to play in the upstart LFA as one of its marquee players.
 After spending the league's inaugural season with Condors CDMX, Márquez joined Raptors de Naucalpan in 2017.
 He made an immediate impact in his first year with his new team, leading the league in passing yards and touchdowns en route to a 5–2 regular season record.
 In 2018 and 2019, Márquez took the Raptors to the league championship game, losing both times.
 He has set various single-game, single-season and career LFA records.